HCsoft-RD/shaolin/README.md

 Its still in a alpha alpha version, the beta version will be realeased before 17 july.

-**PLEASE HELP!** I think the package can be installed using setup.py or downloading it from pip typing: **pip install shaolin**.
-I'm not sure 100% if it works as it is the first time I upload a package.
-Feedback is appreciated.
+Installation: **pip install shaolin**.

+## Alpha version disclaimer

+This package is a few months old and has only been tested by me.
+Everything should work with medium size data (Pandas and plotting using the svg backend instead of WebGL).
+If you plan on using shaolin for business please contact me.

 ### Dependencies:
-- six.
+- six
-- numpy.
+- numpy
-- pandas.
+- pandas
-- planarity.
+- planarity
-- networkx.
+- networkx
-- bokeh.
+- bokeh
-- seaborn.
+- seaborn
-- vpython (not yet, but really soon)
+- vpython
+- plotly
+- cufflinks